relating to the circular bioeconomy, the sustainable use of natural resources, the protection of the environment and rural development.

 The Registration fee for the 15th ICA Rectors and Deans Forum

-The Registration fee is 450 €.
+The Registration fee for delegates from an ICA Member Institution is 450 €.
 For a second registration from the same institution the fee is 425€

 You will be invoiced by the ICA Secretariat for the Registration fee(s).